coertklaver/solve-it/README.md

 ## Viewing the knowledge base in a spreadsheet

 Pre-generated xlsx files can be found in the [releases](https://github.com/SOLVE-IT-DF/solve-it/releases) section, published at regular intervals.

-The most up-to-date version can be found [here](https://github.com/SOLVE-IT-DF/solve-it/blob/main/.repo_info/solve-it-latest.xlsx), which is auto-generated on each commit.
+Alternatively the repository is configured to compile a new version of the Excel spreadsheet with every commit.
+You can therefore find the most up-to-date version [here](https://github.com/SOLVE-IT-DF/solve-it/blob/main/.repo_info/solve-it-latest.xlsx).

 If you want to generate your own from the raw data (useful if you are adding or editing content), a utility script is provided, `reporting_scripts/generate_excel_from_kb.py`.
 This python3 script will generate an Excel spreadsheet (solve-it.xlsx) based on the current version of the JSON data (using the solve-it.json categorisations).
 This uses the Python xlsxwriter package.